mrcavalcanti/mosaicoo/docs/sources/administration/manage-user-preferences/_index.md

 Grafana allows you to manage certain aspects of your user account, including your user name, email, and password.

-You can also view important information about your account, such as the organizations and roles to which you are assigned and the Grafana sessions associated with your account.
+You can also view important information about your account, such as the organizations and roles to which you are assigned and the Mosaicoo sessions associated with your account.

-## Change your Grafana password
+## Change your Mosaicoo password

-You can change your Grafana password at any time.
+You can change your Mosaicoo password at any time.

-> **Note**: If your Grafana instance uses an <!--[external authentication provider]({{< relref "../../auth/_index.md" >}})--> external authentication provider, then you might not be able to change your password in Grafana.
-Contact your Grafana administrator for more information.
+> **Note**: If your Mosaicoo instance uses an <!--[external authentication provider]({{< relref "../../auth/_index.md" >}})--> external authentication provider, then you might not be able to change your password in Grafana.
+Contact your Mosaicoo administrator for more information.

 **To change your password**:

 1. Sign in to Grafana.
 1. Hover your mouse over the user icon in the lower-left corner of the page.
 1. Click **Change Password**.
-   Grafana opens the **Change Password** tab.
+   Mosaicoo opens the **Change Password** tab.

 1. Enter your old password and a new password.
 1. Confirm your new password.